Enrollment procedure for non European Union students

 What to do in your country of origin

 You must apply for pre-enrollment through the Italian Embassy/Consulate in your country with the form provided by the Ministry: http://www.studiare-in-italia.it/studentistranieri/ .
-The applying period is from 24th march 2014 to 30th june 2014.
+The applying period is from the 20rd March 2017 to 20th July 2017.

 You must include the following documents:

 - For pre-enrollment in a bachelor's/first cycle degree (3 years) or single cycle master's degree program (5 or 6 years):

 - Final original certificate of secondary school studies, received after at least 12 years of education, or a legally valid substitute certificate;